Our chaplains work alongside patients, staff and relatives within the whole hospital community and for a variety of reasons.

 Our chaplains are normally on duty Monday to Friday 8am to 4pm.
 At all other times, there is a Chaplain on-call.

-Please note that currently all services have been suspended due to the ongoing Covid-19 situation.
+Please note that currently all services within the chapel have been suspended due to the ongoing Covid-19 situation.
 They will be resumed as soon as possible.

 For patients and relatives